riverrun/openmaize/UPGRADE_0.19.md

+# Upgrading to version 0.19

+## Mix generator confirm option changed

+When using the mix generator, `mix openmaize.gen.phoenixauth`, you will be asked if you want to install the Confirm module and tests.
+The `--confirm` option has been removed.

+## Hashing algorithm (crypto_mod) configuration changed

+The `crypto_mod` config value can now accept other hashing algorithms, not just those offered by Comeonin.
+It has also been changed to be a module name instead of an atom.
+If you have been using Pbkdf2, you need to change the `crypto_mod` value from `:pbkdf2` to `Comeonin.Pbkdf2`.

+## Changes to OpenmaizeJWT

+OpenmaizeJWT is now version 0.10.

+A `token_data` value has been added to the config.
+This lets you add additional data to the token.

 # Upgrading to version 0.18

 ## JWT-related code is now part of the OpenmaizeJWT package

-Add the line {:openmaize_jwt, "~> 0.9"} to the deps and add `:openmaize_jwt` to the list of applications in your mix.exs file if you want to continue using Openmaize as before.
+Add the line {:openmaize_jwt, "~> 0.9"} to the deps and add `:openmaize_jwt`
+to the list of applications in your mix.exs file if you want to continue using Openmaize as before.

+Configuration for `token_alg`, `token_validity` and `keyrotate_days` is now
+part of the `openmaize_jwt` config.

 This change has been made to make it easier for developers to use other JSON Web Token libraries if they wish.